FCView/international-emergency-info/README.md

 - For countries **outside** the NANP: Dial "011" and then the country code, then phone number.

-<em>For example, Mexico's country code is 52.
-On your land line, dial 011 52 xx xxxx-xxxx.</em>
+<em>Example, Mexico is NOT in the NANP and their country code is 52.
+So, on your land line, dial 011 52 xx xxxx-xxxx.</em>

 # Format